 Checking that your partnership or match funding is eligible

 Our funding is offered as a certain percentage of total eligible project cost.
 You’re expected to generate or provide the rest in the form of partnership funding.
 It’s also sometimes called match funding.

 This is a requirement of the National Lottery, but we do believe that partnership funding also demonstrates the strength and potential of a project idea.
 It means that other individuals or organisations or funding partners share some form of commitment to the aims and objectives of your project and are prepared to invest money in it.
 It also means they can help share some of the financial risk.

 The percentages we talk about are, of course, upper limits.
 At least 10% should be from a non-Arts Council of Wales source, but that’s a minimum percentage and we’d like to see you raise more.
 You’re expected to maximise financial contributions from other partners, including any earned income.
 And we’re keen to support projects that are funded collaboratively rather than those which rely on us to be the major – or at times the only – funder.
 The more partnership funding you can secure, the stronger your project becomes.
 It also allows us to spread our funding more widely to support more projects.

 - Your own funds, although these must have come from a non-Lottery and non-Arts Council of Wales source

 - Cash contributions from other partners in the project (such as fees)

-- Earned income (such as from fees, tickets or exhibition sales)
+- Earned income (such as from performance fees, tickets or exhibition sales)

 - Grants from other organisations (at least 10% must be from non-Lottery sources)

-- In kind contributions up to 10% of the total eligible project cost (such as donated rehearsal space, volunteer time, or loans of equipment) are also eligible as partnership funding, but these cannot be from your own resources.
+- In kind contributions (such as donated rehearsal space, volunteer time, or loans of equipment) are also eligible as partnership funding, but these cannot be from your own resources.
 Suppliers’ discounts are not eligible.
-You’ll need to provide written evidence of all in kind contributions (these can be uploaded in section 6 of the application form)
+You’ll need to provide written evidence of all in kind contributions (these can be uploaded in section 5 of the application form)